 No treatment is recommended for bowlegs unless the condition is extreme.
-The child should be seen by the health care provider at least every 6 months.
+The child should be seen by the provider at least every 6 months.

-If the condition is severe or the child also has another disease, special shoes, braces, or casts can be tried.
+Special shoes, braces, or casts can be tried if the condition is severe or the child also has another disease.
 It is unclear how well these work.

-At times, surgery is performed to correct the deformity in an adolescent with severe bowlegs.
+At times, surgery is done to correct the deformity in an adolescent with severe bowlegs.

-In many cases the outcome is good, and there is usually no problem walking.
+In many cases the outcome is good, and there is most often no problem walking.

 Bowlegs that does not go away and is not treated may lead to arthritis in the knees or hips over time.

 When to Contact a Medical Professional

 Call your provider if your child shows ongoing or worsening bowed legs after age 3.

 There is no known way to prevent bowlegs, other than to avoid rickets.
 Make sure your child is exposed to sunlight and gets the proper amount of vitamin D in their diet.